carMartinez/carMartinez.github.io/_posts/2018-3-5-gils-football-pool.md

 description: "A Django-powered web app to facilitate a football pools/squares game"
 ---

+Update: I no longer maintain this site and will likely remove this post.
+It was a fun project.

 A website for streamlining my Dad's yearly Super Bowl pool/squares game.
 Built with Django, the site utilizes a postgresql database to organize and manage all of our friends who want to play.
 Players simply pick their squares and enter